MetaLoc: Learning to Learn Wireless Localization: Preliminaries

 \subsection{Received Signal Strength (RSS)}

-The RSS characterizes, in decibels, the attenuation of the radio signals during propagation, and is readily accessible in real wireless networks without any additional infrastructure.
-A widely used vanilla path-loss model captures the signal attenuation at the GHz frequency band in indoor environments in the following form~\cite{bose2007practical}:
+RSS is a metric in decibels that measures the strength of the radio signal during propagation.
+It can be easily obtained in various real-world wireless networks without the need for additional infrastructure.
+The widely adopted path-loss model captures the signal attenuation in indoor environments at the GHz frequency band as follows~\cite{bose2007practical}:

-where $P_{t}$ is the transmit power of the APs, and $P_{r}$ is the RSS at a RP that is $d$ meters away from the transmitter.
-The path-loss exponent $n$ represents the influence of obstacles such as walls and doors, whose value is often greater than two in the buildings with obstructed paths. $G$ denotes the antenna gain, and $\lambda$ represents the wavelength of the wireless signal. $X_{\alpha}$ is a normal random variable with a standard deviation (std) $\sigma$ varying from 3 dB to 20 dB.
+where $P_{t}$ represents the transmit power of the APs, and $P_{r}$ is the RSS at a RP that is located $d$ meters away from the transmitter.
+The path-loss exponent $n$ accounts for the impact of obstacles such as walls and doors, whose value is typically greater than two in buildings with blocked paths. $G$ represents the antenna gain, and $\lambda$ is the wavelength of the wireless signal. $X_{\alpha}$ is a normal random variable with a standard deviation (std) of $\sigma$, which ranges from 3 dB to 20 dB.

-The vanilla path-loss model describes the impact of the transmission distance and environmental parameters on the signal strength of the wireless links.
-Nevertheless, it cannot precisely capture the complex signal attenuation since the RSS is very vulnerable to environmental changes.
+Although the vanilla path-loss model accounts for the impact of distance and environmental factors on signal strength, it often falls short in accurately describing complex signal attenuation due to the crude nature of the RSS information, making it susceptible to variability in real-world environments.